ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Question

            Fix the code below to assign grades correctly using elif and else.
+You can assume the numbers are all correct.

            .. activecode::  ch13ex5q
                 :nocodelens: